neogeographica/quakesounds/README.md

 simpler to do (especially when doing them on the quakesounds command line).

-Other settings referenced in the default config include `sox_path` and `ffmpeg_path`, which define the file paths to those utilities; you may need to change their values if you are using external utilities that aren't on your executables path.
+Other settings referenced in the default config include `sox_path` and `ffmpeg_path`, which define the file paths to those utilities.
+You may need to change their values if you are using external utilities that aren't on your executables path, or if you have a quakesounds with bundled internal utilities and you want to force it to use external utilities.

 And there is nothing sacred about the default collection of available `converter` values (passthru, wav, ogg, m4r).
 When you choose a value for the